Shubham-192000/js-cac-basics-/README.md

 4. **DATA PREPROCESSING**

--> Tokenization and Embedding: Text data is tokenized and converted into sequences of word embeddings, which capture the semantic meaning of words in a dense vector space.
+**Tokenization and Embedding**: Text data is tokenized and converted into sequences of word embeddings, which capture the semantic meaning of words in a dense vector space.
--> Padding: Sequences are padded to ensure uniform input length for the model.
+**Padding**: Sequences are padded to ensure uniform input length for the model.

 5.**MODEL ARCHITECTURE**

--> Embedding Layer: Converts words into word embeddings.
+**Embedding Layer**: Converts words into word embeddings.

--> LSTM/GRU Layers: Capture sequential dependencies and context within the text.
+**LSTM/GRU Layers**: Capture sequential dependencies and context within the text.

--> Dense Layer with Activation: Final dense layer with a sigmoid activation function to output a binary classification (sarcasm vs. non-sarcasm).
+**Dense Layer with Activation**: Final dense layer with a sigmoid activation function to output a binary classification (sarcasm vs. non-sarcasm).

 6.**TRAINING PROCESS**